johncoleman83/mini-tweet-bot/README.md

 ## Description

-This Repo has my (David John Coleman II) integration of the tweepy library to auto generate tweets, retweets, and to follow users.
+This Repo has my (David John Coleman II) integration of the tweepy library to auto generate tweets, retweets, and to follow users on a cloudfoundry app with IBM Bluemix.

+## Documentation
+For integration with IBM Bluemix, cloudfoundry apps, see: [README.md](https://github.com/IBM-bluemix/get-started-python)

 ## References